razshare/catpaw/README.md

 # What is this?

-Catpaw is an opinionated group of libraries centered around `catpaw/core`, which is a dependency injection library built for [amphp](https://amphp.org/) that meakes heavy use of php attributes.
+Catpaw is an opinionated group of libraries centered around `catpaw/core`, which is a dependency injection library built for [amphp](https://amphp.org/) that makes heavy use of php attributes.

 # Table of Contents